webqit/observer/README.md

 > [!TIP]
 > Reactivity is anchored on the programmtic APIs — `.set()`, `.deleteProperty()`, etc. — but reactivity is also possible over literal JavaScript operations like `obj.prop = value`, `delete obj.prop` — by means of the `accessorize()` and `proxy()` methods covered just ahead.
 >
-> For full-fledged Imperative Reactive Programming, you may to see the [Quantum JS](https://github.com/webqit/quantum-js) project.
+> For full-fledged Imperative Reactive Programming, you may want to see the [Quantum JS](https://github.com/webqit/quantum-js) project.

 ---